DevOpsCloudJunction/website/README.md

 Nine main reasons why you should use Doks:

-1. __Security aware__.
-Get A+ scores on [Mozilla Observatory](https://observatory.mozilla.org/analyze/doks.netlify.app) out of the box.
-Easily change the default Security Headers to suit your needs.

 2. __Fast by default__.
 Get 100 scores on [Google Lighthouse](https://googlechrome.github.io/lighthouse/viewer/?gist=59aafe464a68f8bc30b8e9a636d5b053) by default.
 Doks removes unused css, prefetches links, and lazy loads images.